Skip to main content

 Written by Nona Vikman

-Updated this week
+Updated over a week ago

 You can find custom metric builder from settings->Custom metrics:

-Single metric
+Filtered metric

 Sum